nycmeshnet/nycmesh.net/content/blog/datadog.md

 ![Datadog APM Product](/img/datadog/apm.png)

 Datadog has an awesome suite of tools for monitoring web services.
 When installing Datadog to our k8s clusters with a few [Ansible tasks](https://github.com/nycmeshnet/k8s-infra/blob/main/ansible/roles/k8s-cluster-helm/tasks/main.yaml#L16-L44), we got k8s monitoring and logs basically for free, giving us deep insight into our clusters' health, and providing a centralized place to see our logs.
 From there, an extra afternoon of work got us detailed traces from MeshDB and its frontend microservice, Meshforms.
-The [Synthetics Product](https://docs.datadoghq.com/synthetics/) allowed us to create End-to-End (E2E) tests (without a signle line of code, I might add) for common volunteer tasks such as querying all of the installations in a building, sanity checking the consistency of data on the frontend, and, critically, ensuring that we can successfully ingest join requests.
+The [Synthetics Product](https://docs.datadoghq.com/synthetics/) allowed us to create End-to-End (E2E) tests (without a single line of code, I might add) for common volunteer tasks such as querying all of the installations in a building, sanity checking the consistency of data on the frontend, and, critically, ensuring that we can successfully ingest join requests.
 We can also monitor celery tasks with ease by creating monitors on the traces emitted by the pod.

 Having everything in one place, interconnected, has enabled us to debug issues more quickly and confidently.
 For example, if we get alerted about a rejected join request, we can know if we logged it for later ingestion right away, and, through APM know what specific error was returned to the user, and trace down through our join form, through MeshDB, and into Postgres.
 With this, we know exactly what went wrong, and where to focus our attention.